RAM Prices Hit $550 Q2 2026 | IT Asset Recovery Timing

 RAM Prices Hit $550 in Q2 2026: How IT Asset Recovery Timing Affects Hardware Refresh ROI

 DDR5 memory prices surged 478% in 12 months, with Q2 2026 projections reaching $550-600 per 32GB kit.
-Organizations with 3-5 year old servers now face critical disposal timing decisions where asset recovery values offset 15-30% of hardware refresh budgets.
+Companies managing aging 3-5 year infrastructure face critical disposal timing decisions where asset recovery values offset 15-30% of hardware refresh budgets.

 DDR5 Price Progression